Growing Luffa Flowers for Bees

 I witnessed bumble bees, wasps, honey bees, humming birds and other pollinators visiting my vines.

 When you are choosing any plants for bees, you must make sure your climate is suitable for that plant.
-Through my research, I saw that it was possible to grow a Luffa plant in my region.
+Through my research, I saw that it was possible to grow a Luffa plant in my region-if started from seed.

-But, they require a long growing season to produce ripe fruit.
+They require a long growing season to produce ripe fruit.
 Those with a shorter growing season may see luffa flowers but the fruit may not mature enough to become a sponge.
-These plants like at least 6 hours of full sun.

 Luffa seeds are easy to find in early Spring at any garden center.
-Or you can avoid the hassle and order seeds online – they are not very expensive.
+Or you can avoid the hassle and order seeds online (see below) – they are not very expensive.

 Growing Sponges from Seed